 turned into mulch.
 Free mulch* will be available to residents for

-pick up beginning Friday, January 11.
+pick up beginning Friday, in mid January.
 For additional

 information, please call 311 or visit